tylerle29/Static-Call-Graph-Optimization/README.md

 # Static Call Graph Optimization

-This is an expansion on a project by Dr. Helm and his lab.
-The use of this tool differs in purpose.
-It tries to create dynamic ground truths with multiple entry points.
+ The use of this tool differs tries to create dynamic ground truths with multiple entry points.
+This is an expansion on a project by Dr. Helm and his lab; however, it varies greatly in methodology.

 Download the tar file if you want to recreate this experiment.
 Results for test_cases created through fuzzing and results are shown in the GIT Project.